moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ### Create a Repository from the Template

-1. Visit https://github.com/ministryofjustice/data-platform-app-template in your browser
+1. Visit https://github.com/ministryofjustice/data-platform-app-template in your browser.
-1. Click the "Use this template" button in the top right corner
+1. Click the "Use this template" button in the top right corner.
-1. On the "Create a new repository" form, ensure the `ministryofjustice/data-platform-app-template` template is selected
+1. On the "Create a new repository" form, ensure the `ministryofjustice/data-platform-app-template` template is selected.
 1. Enter a repository name of your choosing make sure to use hypens and not underscores.
-NOTE: the name of the repository will later be used to create your Cloud Platform namespace, and will be used in the URL to access your deployed app.
-1. Select "Internal" so that only members of the `ministryofjustice` organisation can see your repository
+1. Select "Internal" so that only members of the `ministryofjustice` organisation can see your repository.
-1. Click the "Create repository" button and wait for your repository to be created
+1. Click the "Create repository" button and wait for your repository to be created.

 ### Using an Existing Repository